 The Importance Of Keeping Your Knife Sharp

-The aforementioned precision and control are just some of the reasons but, the biggest and the only reason that matters the most is safety.
+The aforementioned precision and control are just some of the reasons to keep your knife sharp, but the biggest and most important reason most is safety.
 You do not want to cut or hurt yourself while holding a knife, so avoiding blunt edges is a smart thing to do.

-Besides all that, a sharp knife is a time saving because it helps you to get the job done much easier and without putting too much effort into it.
+Besides all that, a sharp knife is time saver because it helps you to get the job done much easier and without putting too much effort into it.